History of Europe: High Middle Ages

-A divided church

-The Great Schism between the Western (Catholic) and Eastern (Orthodox) Christian Churches was sparked in 1054 by Pope Leo IX asserting authority over three of the seats in the Pentarchy, in Antioch, Jerusalem and Alexandria.
-Since the mid-8th century, the Byzantine Empire's borders had been shrinking in the face of Islamic expansion.
-Antioch had been wrested back into Byzantine control by 1045, but the resurgent power of the Roman successors in the West claimed a right and a duty for the lost seats in Asia and Africa.
-Pope Leo sparked a further dispute by defending the filioque clause in the Nicene Creed which the West had adopted customarily.
-The Orthodox today state that the XXVIIIth Canon of the Council of Chalcedon explicitly proclaimed the equality of the Bishops of Rome and Constantinople.
-The Orthodox also state that the Bishop of Rome has authority only over his own diocese and does not have any authority outside his diocese.
-There were other less significant catalysts for the Schism however, including variance over liturgy.
-The Schism of Roman Catholic and Orthodox followed centuries of estrangement between the Latin and Greek worlds.

 Holy wars

 After the East–West Schism, Western Christianity was adopted by the newly created kingdoms of Central Europe: Poland, Hungary and Bohemia.
 The Roman Catholic Church developed as a major power, leading to conflicts between the Pope and emperor.
-The geographic reach of the Roman Catholic Church expanded enormously due to the conversions of pagan kings (Scandinavia, Lithuania, Poland, Hungary), the Christian Reconquista of Al-Andalus, and the crusades.
+The geographic reach of the Roman Catholic Church expanded enormously due to the conversions of pagan kings (Scandinavia, Lithuania, Poland, Hungary), the Christian Reconquista of Al-Andalus, and the Crusades.
 Most of Europe was Roman Catholic in the 15th century.

 Early signs of the rebirth of civilization in western Europe began to appear in the 11th century as trade started again in Italy, leading to the economic and cultural growth of independent city-states such as Venice and Florence; at the same time, nation-states began to take form in places such as France, England, Spain, and Portugal, although the process of their formation (usually marked by rivalry between the monarchy, the aristocratic feudal lords and the church) actually took several centuries.
 These new nation-states began writing in their own cultural vernaculars, instead of the traditional Latin.
-Notable figures of this movement would include Dante Alighieri and Christine de Pizan (born Christina da Pizzano), the former writing in Italian, and the latter, although an Italian (Venice), relocated to France, writing in French.
-(See Reconquista for the latter two countries.)
-Elsewhere, the Holy Roman Empire, essentially based in Germany and Italy, further fragmented into a myriad of feudal principalities or small city states, whose subjection to the emperor was only formal.
+Notable figures of this movement would include Dante Alighieri and Christine de Pizan.
+The Holy Roman Empire, essentially based in Germany and Italy, further fragmented into a myriad of feudal principalities or small city states, whose subjection to the emperor was only formal.